donaldh/perl6-eclipse-plugin/README.md

 perl6-eclipse-plugin
 ====================

-Create an eclipse plugin from an installed Perl 6 / JVM.
+Create an eclipse plugin from an installed Perl 6 that has been built with the JVM backend.

 At the moment, this plugin depends on the **classloading** branch in nqp.